jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction_disjunction.rst

         # if p == False and q == False:
             return False

-  still green.
+  the terminal shows green.
 I remove the commented line and "multiply" not_ by each symbol in the parentheses

   .. code-block:: python